Investigating the Limitations of Transformers with Simple Arithmetic Tasks: Accuracy on Different Bases

 We report the mean accuracy and 95\% confidence intervals of a model trained with five different sets of 1,000 addition examples for 100 epochs.
 A separate development set of 1,000 examples was used to select the best checkpoint of each run.
 We trained and evaluated on numbers equivalent to 15 decimal digits.

-For these experiments, we use only 1,000 training examples since experiments in Appendix~\ref{section:data_size_impact} show that models can successfully learn with enough training data,\footnote{\citet{hernandez2021scaling} provide more evidence for this claim.} thus too much data defeats the purpose of measuring the impact of pretraining.
+For these experiments, we use only 1,000 training examples since experiments in Appendix~\ref{section:data_size_impact} show that models can successfully learn with enough training data, thus too much data defeats the purpose of measuring the impact of pretraining; see also \citet{hernandez2021scaling}.
 Results are shown in Table~\ref{table:various_bases}.
-The pretrained model has no problem in learning binary, ternary, and decimal bases, but its accuracy degrades slightly on base 19.
+The pretrained model has no problem learning binary, ternary, and decimal bases, but its accuracy degrades slightly on base 19.
 Since it is unlikely that the pretrained model has encountered substantial numbers of examples of addition in rare bases (i.e., ternary and 19), it seems that pretraining helps on this task in other ways than simple memorization.

 To show that the task is not easy, we also report in the table that models trained from scratch fail to learn the task regardless of the base.
 This result is expected since a large number of parameters (220M) need to be learned from scratch using just 1,000 examples.